solana-foundation/solana-improvement-documents/proposals/0179-stricter-verification.md

 to arbitrary locations hinders a precise program verification.
 `VerifierError::JumpOutOfCode` must be thrown for offending this rule.

+Such a check can be broken down in the following steps:

+1. The verifier keeps track of which function it is currently analyzing and scans all instructions.
+2. When it finds a jump instruction, it checks if the jump destination is within the current function's range.
+3. When it reaches the final address of the function, it advances to the next symbol in the symbol table, which contains the next function's start address and range.

 `call imm` (opcode `0x85`) must only be allowed to jump to a program counter previously registered as the start of a function.
 Otherwise `VerifierError::InvalidFunction` must be thrown.
 Functions are registered by